shirish93/shirish93.github.io/_aboutme/fun-facts.md

 * **Seattle Sunshine Fan:**  Yes, I said it!
 Three years strong in the Pacific NorthWest, and I'm loving the beauty, nature, and (dare I say) the weather!
 Seattle summers are pretty close to perfect heaven!

-* **Gel Printing Guru:**  My current artistic obsession is gel printing.
+* **Gel Printing Novice:**  My current artistic obsession is gel printing.
 Top tip: patience is key!
 Let the agar plates set before indulging.

 * **TEDx Organizer:**  Co-organizing two TEDx events was an amazing (and occasionally stressful) experience.
 Let's just say wrangling VIPs and training them to present on a given format is a challenge!